watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (1).md

 > **Season:** Summer<br>
 > **Location:** Dance Studio

 **Tomoya:** ...Once we blind the audience here, the lights go to blackout.
-Then we change the props and the next scene begins.
+Then we'll change the props and the next scene begins.

 **Hokuto:** Yeah.
 I've been able to practice as both roles until now, but it'll be hard to do so in all the scenes after.